GKO95/GKO95.github.io/_docs/programming/en/PRGMING_Python3.md

 2
 ```

-Parentheses `()` is necessary when defining a function even the function does not have any parameter.
+Parentheses `()` is necessary upon function definition even if the function does not have any parameter.

 ### `return` Statement
-The `return` statement is a function-exclusive statement that returns value of certain data that can be directly used from the function.
-Once a return statement is executed, the function ends immediately despite there are codes still left inside.
+The `return` statement is a function-exclusive statement that returns the value processed in the function.
+Once a return statement is executed, the function ends immediately despite the remaining codes.

-Function does not need to have a `return` statement which will return `None` when passed to variable or be printed on console terminal (for example, by using `print()` function).
+Functions do not need to have a `return` statement, which will return `None` when passed to variables.

 ```python
 def function_name():